How To Practice Jazz For Long Term Growth

 You read one book and it says you should practice your scales for an hour every day.

-Another books says you should only transcribe and work on your ears and don’t bother with technique study.
+Another person you meet says you should only transcribe and work on your ears and don’t bother with technique study.

 Some guy on a forum insists that the only way to get good is learn every solo from Charlie Parker’s Omnibook.